top of page

 * Complete your required real estate appraisal educational courses

-* Fulfil your experience hours under a certified appraiser
+* Fulfill your experience hours under a certified appraiser

 How to Become a Real Estate Appraiser Trainee in Kentucky